 "Provide a tub of thrift-store socks for an easy storytime program."

 –The Center for Children's Books, RECOMMENDED

 "This book teaches manners, values and a smattering of Portuguese,

 all in an immensely enjoyable Brazilian tale."

 Felipe doesn’t have a soccer ball.
-When it’s his turn to take one to school, he must us a lot of creativity… And a few socks to solve his problem.
+So, when it’s his turn to take one to school, he must use a lot of creativity (and a few socks) to solve his problem.
 But finding socks is not that easy and the neighborhood pets make it even harder.
 “Au, au, au!” a dog barks in Portuguese.
 Along the way, Felipe leaves delicious mangoes in exchange for the socks he steals.
 After he swipes each pair, he twists and turns them into an ever-growing soccer ball.
-THE SOCK THIEF: A SOCCER STORY was inspired by the childhood stories of Ana's dad and uncle.
+It was her dad's and uncle's childhood stories that inspired Ana to write THE SOCK THIEF: A SOCCER STORY.

 Illustrated by Nana Gonzalez | Albert Whitman & Co., Park Ridge, IL (March, 2015) | ISBN: 9780807575383